craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Workflow Notifications Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Crafter Studio provides a simple workflow option that includes submission, review/reject and approve and publish immediate / publish on a schedule options.
+Crafter Studio provides a simple workflow option that includes submission, review, approve or reject, and publish immediately or publish on a schedule.

 Learn more about Crafter Studio's workflow in the article :ref:`notifications-configuration`.